LekoArts/gatsby-starter-portfolio-cara/README.md

 ### Typography

-Instead of relying on Google's CDN to host its fonts this site self-hosts the fonts and therefore profits from increased performance.
+Instead of relying on Google's CDN to host its fonts, this site self-hosts the fonts and therefore benefits from increased performance.
 The installed fonts can be found in `src/pages/index.jsx`:

 ```JSX
 import 'typeface-cantata-one';